Webinar recap: 2023 FASB update for not-for-profit and educational organizations

-In our recent webinar hosted by CohnReznick’s Not-For-Profit and Education practice, Jeff Mechanick, Assistant Director and Chairman of the Not-for-Profit Advisory Committee at the Financial Accounting Standards Board (FASB); John Alfonso, Not-for-Profit and Education Industry Leader at CohnReznick; and Catherine Syslo, Not-for-Profit National Assurance Partner at CohnReznick, discussed key FASB accounting standards updates.
+Recently, CohnReznick’s Not-for-Profit and Education practice hosted a webinar titled, “2024 FASB Update for Not-for-Profit and Educational Organizations.”
+The webinar consisted of a presentation from Jeff Mechanick, Assistant Director and Chairman of the Not-for-Profit Advisory Committee at the FASB, and was moderated by John Alfonso, Not-for-Profit and Education Industry leader at CohnReznick, and Catherine Syslo, Not-for-Profit National Assurance Partner at CohnReznick.

-The webinar, 2023 FASB Update for Not-for-Profit and Educational Organizations, is part of our ongoing Not-For-Profit Governance & Financial Management Webinar Series.
+The webinar, 2024 FASB Update for Not-for-Profit and Educational Organizations, is part of our ongoing Not-For-Profit Governance & Financial Management Webinar Series

-This recap highlights key standards updates that all not-for-profit and educational organizations need to consider for 2023.
+In this article we detail the main highlights of the key standard updates discussed during the webinar that all not-for-profit and educational organizations need to consider:

 Accounting Standards Update (ASU) 2023-01 Leases – Common Control Arrangements

-This ASU is effective for all entities for fiscal years beginning after Dec.
+The ASU is effective for all entities for fiscal years beginning after Dec.
 15, 2023, including interim periods within those fiscal periods.
 Early adoption is permitted.
-The transition method depends on whether the entity adopts the amendments concurrently with their adoption of Topic 842 or subsequent to their adoption of Topic 842.
-If adopted concurrently, entities should use the same transition method used to apply Topic 842.
-All other entities may choose a prospective or retrospective approach, as defined in the ASU.
+Entities can use the same transition method elected to adopt Topic 842 or retrospectively or prospectively for the amortization of leasehold improvements under common control.

 Key provisions for the ASU: